griptape-ai/griptape/README.md

                              "77584322d33d40e992da9767d02a9018"
 [11/02/23 15:29:25] INFO     Subtask 7cc3d96500ce4efdac085c07c7370822
-                             Thought: Now that the summary is stored in memory, I need to use the FileManager API to save the
+                             Thought: Now that the summary is stored in memory, I need to use the FileManager action to save the
                              summary to a file named griptape.txt.
                              Action: {"name": "FileManager", "path":
                              "save_memory_artifacts_to_disk", "input":